BDDD... Assessing BD and marketing in professional services investments

 Enablers isn’t the perfect term but it’s critical to stress test the means by which stuff gets done: Is the resource appropriate, are the systems adequate and do the processes drive results?
 As with everything here, a less sophisticated approach isn’t necessarily a concern but it is important to have transparency so you can make changes or improvements if need be.
 The key areas include:

-• Systems: how sophisticated, accountable and integrated are they and what’s the cost to plug any gaps?
+Systems: how sophisticated, accountable and integrated are they and what’s the cost to plug any gaps?
 Are they fit for purpose and properly used?
-For a small consultancy with 1,000 contacts excel will still work, though even they can get a great free CRM.
+For a small consultancy with 1,000 contacts excel might still work, though even they can get a great free CRM.
 If the target has MA or a CDP, where is it best working for them?

-• Processes: How do things get done and measured?
+Processes: How do things get done and measured?
 Whether it’s a monthly catch up or fully agile – where is there accountability around execution?
 OKRs, KPIs, goals and objectives only work when they are enforced and even that approach isn’t a fix all.
 For example we’ve seen impressive execution of a poor plan, so the results are still poor.

 I hope I've provided a useful checklist of areas to consider and highlighted that a BDDD can provide greater transparency around the target's ability to plan and execute.
 As ever, feel free to get in touch with any thoughts or questions